 ◦ Beliefs.
 What you believe may influence how you recall the memory.

 ◦ Experience.
 You may judge a memory in a different light based on your current experiences.
 You may be more critical of yourself, for example.

 It's quite interesting to see just how many memories you recall that are changed from what they originally were.
 In the end, there's no way to travel back in time and make sure the memories you have are correct.
 You have only yourself or the people around you to recall it, and other people may have their own versions of the memory.
 Which is right?
 Which is wrong?
 It's hard to say.

 How To Encode And Remember Something Better

 If you want to transfer something to your long-term memory, you can connect and associate something to the object.
-You may remember an acronym for what you're trying to learn or use other ways.
-You may associate the memory with someone you love, for example.
+You may remember an acronym for what you're trying to learn, or you may associate the memory with someone you love, or you may smell the same candle or designated scent each time you wish to encode or remember something.
 There are many creative ways you can learn how to encode a memory.

 You can learn how to improve retention through multiple sessions of study.
 This is why cramming is discouraged.
 You learn a lot through pacing yourself rather than trying to remember something in one long burst.
 Remember that the next time you want to procrastinate and try to put everything into one study day.

 Finally, you can recall something better if you correlate it with a personal memory.
 Your childhood memories are recalled because something happened there, be it an emotion or an event.

 If you are having trouble with your long-term or remote memories, it may be worth it to see a therapist.
 A therapist can look at your memories and see how you can improve on encoding and recall.
 They can also get you to recall certain memories of your childhood.
 If you want to know more, find a counselor today.
 They can help you live a better life and help your memory.